buildbot/buildbot/master/docs/manual/introduction.rst

 These requests are merged into a single :class:`Build` instance, which includes the :class:`SourceStamp` that describes what exact version of the source code should be used for the build.
 The :class:`Build` is then randomly assigned to a free :class:`SlaveBuilder` and the build begins.

-The behaviour when :class:`BuildRequest`\s are merged can be customized, :ref:`Merging-Build-Requests`.
+The behaviour when :class:`BuildRequest`\s are merged can be customized, :ref:`Collapsing-Build-Requests`.

 .. _Status-Delivery-Architecture: